 Agreements among competitors to restrict competition are per se violations of antitrust law.
 As an example, a written contract between two competitors to set a certain price for a product or service is an obvious violation of antitrust law.
 But even without a written contract, a court may conclude that an "agreement" still exists.
-An agreement exists whenever competitors agree to take actions to restrict competition and can be found to exist without a writing or even without words indicating an agreement.
+An illegal contract, conspiracy, or agreement may be tacit or implied, may exist whenever competitors agree to take actions to restrict competition and can be found to exist without a writing or even without words indicating an agreement.
 Even casual conversation followed by actions consistent with that conversation may show an agreement exists.
 However, even if no agreement actually exists, unexplained identical behavior by competitors might result in allegations of an agreement.
+Conspicuous parallelism evidenced by parallel conduct performed by competitors with cognitive understanding or undertaking of each other's behavior, conducts, and actions, may constitute sufficient basis for finding illegal contract, combination, or conspiracy in violation of antitrust laws.
+Also, illegally concerted action occurs when there is a conscious commitment to a common scheme designed to achieve an otherwise unlawful objective or when distinct actors share a unity of purpose or a common design and understanding, or a meeting of minds.
+Findings of such illegality can be based on the presentation of circumstantial (as compared to direct) evidence, including a showing of parallel conducts among competitors demonstrating that their similar behavior would probably not result from chance, coincidence, independent responses to common stimuli, or mere interdependence unaided by an advance understanding among the parties.
+Furthermore, offenders need not have identical motives.

 On the other hand, not all consistent conduct among competitors is evidence of an agreement to restrict competition.
 For example, two competitors may charge identical prices for a product simply because it is the prevailing market price or competitors may all raise prices at the same time because input costs have risen for all competitors.
+Also, geographical division of market among competitors may naturally occur due to the divergence of their respective manufacturing locations, relative costs of transportation, and other legally justifiable causes without illegal agreement.